taw00/dashcore-rpm/documentation/README.md

 * Upgrading from 12.0 to 12.1:<br /><https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.12.1-dashcore-upgrade.md>
 * Troubleshooting guide:<br /><https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.12.1-dashcore-troubleshooting.md>

-COMING: Simple wallet guide -- The Masternode setup document above has a wallet section that is probably enough for you to get started with the wallet, but a specific guide is really needed.
+COMING: Simple wallet guide -- The "Collateral-bearing Wallet" setup document above is probably good enough for you to get started with the wallet even if you are not using it to collateralize a masternode, but specific guide is really needed.
 Coming soon.

 ## What is Dash and what is a Dash Masternode?